Authorised unpaid leave

-If you are granted unpaid leave of absence or leave on reduced pay (including parental leave and career breaks) you can pay Additional Pension Contributions (APCs) for lost pension.
+If you are granted authorised unpaid leave for any period before 1 April 2026, you can pay Additional Pension Contributions (APCs) for lost pension.

 The cost of paying for lost pension is in accordance with guidance from the Government Actuary Department (GAD).